Einstein's Theory of Relativity

 first

-chapter, we will show that it is possible to establish
+we will show that it is possible to establish links between

-links between quantum mechanics and mass-energy conservation.
-These
+quantum mechanics and mass-energy conservation.
+These links will

-links will help us calculate the interatomic distances in molecules and
+help us calculate the interatomic distances in molecules and in

-mechanics leads to the length contraction (or dilation) predicted by
+quantum mechanics leads to the length contraction (or dilation)

-relativity.
-This result will be obtained here without using the
+predicted by relativity.
+This result will be obtained here

 Since